rickjarrell/backupblog/_pages/about.md

 Hey, I'm Rick.

-I'm a product manager, content junkie, and dog lover.
-I've worked in digital media and enterprise software and have an MBA from UW-Madison.
+I’m a product manager with experience in enterprise software and digital media.
+Once upon a time I got a degree in Finance, as well as an MBA.

-I watch a lot of NBA and have an affinity for dogs.
+I watch a lot of basketball and have an affinity for dogs.

+I write an occssional newsletter with musings on business, money, and work trends that I find interesting.
+Sign up at [rickjarrell.substack.com](http://rickjarrell.substack.com).